bananaeat/ContainerTree/README.md

 # ContainerTree
-A prototype of draggable QT Widgets that can contain each other
+A prototype of QT Widgets designer.